rajarshi1/jnv-kheda-alumni/README.md

 This project is about collecting and maintaining details of alumni of JNV Kheda.
 Currently working on a mini portal hosted as google web app and github pages.
 Google form has been taken down.
 Work is in progress for [issue 5](https://github.com/dharmeshrchauhan/jnv-kheda-alumni/issues/5) and [issue 6](https://github.com/dharmeshrchauhan/jnv-kheda-alumni/issues/6)

-Note: As google forms implementation is DEPRECATED, so following description is deprecated as well.
+Note: As google form implementation is DEPRECATED, so following description is deprecated as well.
 -

 The collection form is implemented as google form.
 Edit link goes in email immediately after new entry or any changes as part of google form itself.